-It’s summer, which means many of us will be tuned into tennis, watching the superstar Williams sisters, Sloane Stephens, and Romania’s Simona Halep as they vie for championships.
-But let’s think back to when women’s tennis galvanized us, almost 50 years ago.
-It was the beginning of a new era for female athletes.
+Yes, there are some amazing tennis players currently on the circuit, the best of which will be seen over the next couple of weeks in the Australian Open.
+But let’s think back, almost 50 years ago, at the beginning of a new era for female athletes.
 Our younger selves were amazed by the athleticism and grace of the players, and many of us idolized Chris Evert.
 In 1972, at only 18 years old, Evert became a pro.
 She competed for 17 years and won a Grand Slam title 13 years in a row.

 In an era where femininity and aggressiveness were considered mutually exclusive, she was respected in the public eye for being a strong female athlete with a sunny smile.
 Sports Illustrated dubbed her the “Sweetheart of Wimbledon.”
 Thanks to her, generations of women started wearing tennis skirts, whether they played tennis or not.
 Butterick had its own Chris Evert tennis skirt sewing pattern.